Exhibit Featured Works by African American and African Diasporic Artists Focused on the Black Experience in U.S.

 The show featured artists from across northern New Jersey and Long Island who had up to 30 paintings, drawings and photographs on display.
 Among the artists were award winners whose work has been exhibited widely throughout the tri-state area:Kathleen Celestin-ParksTroy JonesJo-El LopezMansa K. MussaMinal ParkhiRon PowellKay ReeseAkil RoperDanielle Scott and Ameerah ShabazzCali Smith

-The exhibit is being curated by Armisey Smith, an illustrator, educator and curator who resides in Newark.
+The exhibit was curated by Armisey Smith, an illustrator, educator and curator who resides in Newark.
 Smith has had her work exhibited throughout the tri-state area and has been the lead artist on several public mural projects in New Jersey.
 She has a BFA in illustration from Parsons School of Design and an MPS in arts and cultural management from Pratt Institute.